rhomobile/rhomobile-docs/eb/en/edge/api/videocapture.md

 ###Memory requirements

-<p>Once duration has been reached the video file will be saved or transferred.
-Calling &lsquo;stop&rsquo; once this has occurred will have no effect.
-A Video Capture will fail if there is not sufficient space on the device&rsquo;s filesystem to store it.</p>
+Once duration has been reached the video file will be saved or transferred.
+Calling 'stop' once this has occurred will have no effect.
+A Video Capture will fail if there is not sufficient space on the device's filesystem to store it.

 ###File Formats

-<p>The output file format on Android is MP4 and on Windows is WMV.</p>
+The output file format on Android is MP4 and on Windows is WMV.